 Then, consult with an experienced workers' compensation attorney who can help guide you through the process of filing a claim.

-Pasternack Tilker Ziegler Walsh Stanton & Romano LLP Attorneys At Law represents clients in the five borough of NYC and across New York State.
+Pasternack Tilker Ziegler Walsh Stanton & Romano LLP Attorneys At Law represents clients in NYC and across New York State.
 Contact us online to schedule a free legal consultation.
 If you're unable to meet in person, your consultation can be conducted remotely via FaceTime, Zoom, Skype, phone, or text.